-In late 2020, Congress took the important step of passing the No Surprises Act, a law that will finally protect consumers from most out-of-network surprise medical bills and help rein in health care costs.
+Passed in 2020, the No Surprises Act protects consumers from most out-of-network surprise medical bills and helps to rein in health care costs.

-Now that the No Surprises Act protections are in eﬀect, we hope to continue to provide necessary resources about the statute.
+Now that the No Surprises Act protections are in eﬀect, we continue to provide resources about the statute.
 See our resources tab to learn more about the new law and our eﬀorts to keep it strong for consumers.
-You can also visit the Center for Medicare and Medicaid Services’ website on the law: https://www.cms.gov/nosurprises for more information.
+You can also visit the Center for Medicare and Medicaid Services’ website on the law for more information: https://www.cms.gov/nosurprises.